lauberlab/invertebrate_nidovirus_discovery_paper/README.md

-This respository contains material accompanying the manuscript:
+This respository contains material accompanying the paper:

 **Giant RNA genomes: Roles of host, translation elongation, genome architecture, and proteome in nidoviruses**